Industrial Noise & Vibration Centre

 environmental noise control

 As far as we know, the INVC is the only carbon negative noise consultancy in the world.
-We have achieved this by means of 2 major innovations...
+We have achieved this by means of 3 major innovations...

-Across the world, organisations using our aerodynamic fan noise control technology are currently saving megawatts of power as a result of the efficiency gains they have realised, compared with both conventional noise reduction technologies and in some cases, compared with unmodified fans.
-Our current record is a 22% improvement in the efficiency of cooling fans as part of a noise control project.
+Across the world, organisations using our aerodynamic fan noise control technology are currently saving megawatts of power every day as a result of the efficiency gains they have realised compared with both conventional noise reduction technologies - and even when compared with unmodified fans.

 Remote noise control - hold the site visits...